India allegedly denies entry to British MP critical of its actions in Kashmir

 India has allegedly denied entry to a British MP who has been critical of its policies in Jammu and Kashmir, AP reported on Monday.
 Debbie Abrahams, a Labour Party Member of Parliament who chairs a parliamentary group focused on Kashmir, was unable to clear customs after her visa was rejected, her aide Harpreet Upal told the news agency on Monday.

 Abrahams arrived at the Indira Gandhi International Airport in Delhi at 8.50 am on Monday, a statement from her said.
 She alleged that immigration officials did not cite any reason for denying Abrahams entry and revoking her visa, which was valid till October 2020.

-AP said that it had not gotten a response from an official of the Ministry of External Affairs it had contacted.
+The Indian government, however, claimed the MP was not in possession of a valid visa to visit the country, PTI reported.
+A unidentified home ministry spokesperson said the British parliamentarian had been duly informed that her visa was cancelled and she arrived Delhi despite knowing this.

 “Along with everyone else, I presented myself at the immigration desk with my documents including my e-visa, had my photograph taken and then the official looked at his screen and started shaking his head,” Abrahams, who was on a two-day personal visit to India, said in an official statement.
 “Then he told me my visa was rejected, took my passport and disappeared for about 10 minutes.
 When he came back he was very rude and aggressive shouting at me to ‘come with me’.”